cosmos/interchain-security/docs/docs/adrs/adr-018-permissionless-ics.md

 ## Decision

-### The phases of a consumer chain
+### The Phases of a Consumer Chain
 In Permissionless ICS, launching an Opt In chain is **only** possible through a transaction and not through a `ConsumerAdditionProposal`.
 Nevertheless, Permissionless ICS does not eliminate the `ConsumerAdditionProposal` governance proposal, as proposals are still necessary for Top N chains.
 Because of this, this ADR outlines a solution that attempts to preserve as much of the governance proposal code as possible.
 In what follows, what we describe applies to both governance-proposed consumer (i.e., Top N) chains and transaction-based (i.e., Opt In) chains.

-A consumer chain can reside in three phases: i) _prelaunch_, ii) _launched_, and iii) _stopped_ phase as seen in the diagram below:
+A consumer chain can reside in three phases: i) _prelaunched_, ii) _launched_, and iii) _stopped_ phase as seen in the diagram below:
 ![Phases of a consumer chain](./adr18_phases_of_a_consumer_chain.png)

-When a Top N chain is first proposed through a `ConsumerAdditionProposal` or an Opt In chan is added through a transaction, the consumer chain resides in the _prelaunch_ phase.
+When a Top N chain is first proposed through a `ConsumerAdditionProposal` or an Opt In chain is added through a transaction, the consumer chain resides in the _prelaunched_ phase.
 At this state, validators can choose to opt in on the consumer chain.
 Additionally, an Opt In chain can choose to change parameters of the to-be-launched chains, such as `spawnTime`, etc. by issuing a specific transaction.
 This is not the case for Top N chains, where a `ConsumerModificationProposal` can only be issued after a consumer chain [has started](https://github.com/cosmos/interchain-security/blob/v4.3.0/x/ccv/provider/keeper/proposal.go#L150).